 Another key point to bear in mind is to check the issuing country and the billing address.
 Make sure the issuing country and billing address country are the same.
 This is especially important, because minor banks may not have rigorous identification procedures.

 Call the credit card issuing bank to verify the validity of credit card

 If online merchants have any suspicions about an order and need to confirm the details of the order, they can call the issuing bank and ask to confirm the general account details.
 This is to make sure that the card is not stolen.
 The issuing bank phone number is based on the first 6 digits of credit card number known as the Bank Identification Number (BIN).

 Request more identification if in doubt

 While consumers value their privacy and require quick web site ordering facilities, it is important to gather sufficient customer identity details during the ordering process.
-The customers’ name, credit card number and expiry date is not enough.
+The customers’ name, credit card number and expiry date are not enough.
 Merchants should call them for verification through phone or request a photo ID to be faxed if they have any doubts.

 Every merchant should aware of online credit card fraud, although it is something that can never be completely eliminated, but rather something that must be managed.
 One of the most important factors in controlling fraud is understanding the customer and implementing security measures that can adapt to the level of risk in each transaction.
-Applying fraud prevention service such as FraudLabs Pro in the order management can greatly reduce credit card fraud.
+Applying fraud prevention service such as FraudLabs Pro in order management can greatly reduce credit card fraud.
 This white paper focuses on preventative methods and procedures that merchants can perform in order to limit credit card fraud.